Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 wss://{device IP address:port number}/

-Required Fields for Processing a Cancel Transaction
+Required Fields to Cancel Transaction

 type

-Set this field to
+Set the value to

 CancelRequest